ryohei-1051/enarsi-portfolio-lab/docs/versions/v0.5a-dual-hub/ip-plan.md

 # IP Plan (Snapshot) — v0.5a-dual-hub

-This snapshot reflects baseline v0.4 (eBGP + inbound filtering + selective redistribution into EIGRP).
+This snapshot reflects baseline v0.5a (Dual Hub + internal failover over DMVPN Phase 2).
+> Note: HQ2–ISP transport is introduced in v0.5b; it is not present in v0.5a.

 ---